AamerShikari/Pong/README.md

 # Pong - In Lua

-Began with Love2D version of the classic game Pong and then modified it to include the features of single player mode, interface with cursor-based control with difficulty and game-based selection.
+Made modifications to the classic game pong - All work was done in a Love2D framework that was based off of an initial repository found at https://github.com/games50/pong

-A detailed list of additional functionality is listed below with screenshots:
+The new features are listed below with accompanying screenshots:
 * A loading screen that allows you to choose between game modes (Single Player and Two Player)

 ![](StartScreen.png)